panva/node-oidc-provider/docs/configuration.md

 ### pairwiseSalt

-Salt used by op when resolving pairwise id token and userinfo sub claim value
+Salt used by OP when resolving pairwise ID Token and Userinfo sub claim value
 affects: ID Token and Userinfo sub claim values

 default value: